How does culture affect international business in Japan?

 Whilst visiting Japan on business, you may spend time visiting bars and restaurants with colleagues or potential business partners.
 Therefore, it is important to note that tipping is not commonplace in Japan, and if you do, you will probably find the restaurant staff rushing to give back any money you’ve left behind.
 Instead, it is polite to say “gochisosama deshita” (thank you for the meal) when leaving.

-Another thing which impacts businesses in Japan is that money is rarely passed directly from hand to hand.
+Another thing that impacts business in Japan is that money is rarely passed directly from hand to hand.
 This means that when you purchase an item, you won’t hand money directly to the cashier.
 Instead, you’ll place your payment (whether cash or card) on a small tray provided.
 If change is due, your change will be placed here for you as well.
 This practice is prevalent in Japan, and you can expect to encounter this system frequently in hotels, restaurants and taxis.

 The value of silence